robfatland/serverless/azure/tutorial.md

 ## 6. Creating an Azure Function in FSCode

+VSCode starts with a Welcome page that you can dismiss.
+Doing so reveals some Ctrl-key shortcuts.

+The VSCode console layout includes an **Activity Bar** at the extreme left (a vertical sequence of icons) and a **Sidebar** adjacent to this.
+Your **Activity Bar** selection will determine the dropdowns and options that appear in the **Sidebar**.
+At the bottom of the VSCode console is a status bar.
+This will include your sign-in status.
+If you see *Azure:yourusername@yourdomain* you are signed in.

 With VSCode running use ctrl + j to bring up a tabbed console in the lower part of the IDE.
-This acts as a kind of control center while the pane above it acts as a file editor.
+This acts as a kind of control center while the panel above it is a tabbed file editor.

+If you are not currently signed in to Azure:
 Type ctrl + shift + p to bring up the Command prompt.
 Type `Azure Sign In`, select, and authenticate.
 You should now be authenticated into your Azure account from your local (Development System) instance of VSCode.
+Verify this by looking at the status bar at bottom of the console.

-To engage with the Azure cloud and Azure Functions using VSCode: Click the A-like or tent-like Azure icon in the left sidebar.
+To engage with the Azure cloud and Azure Functions using VSCode: Click the A-like or tent-like Azure icon in the activity bar.
 It looks like this:

 <img src="https://github.com/robfatland/serverless/blob/main/azure/images/22_1_VSCode_Azure_tent_icon.png" alt="drawing" width="80"/>